cbpark/YAM2/README.md

 ### Shared library

-If the shared library is necessary (for instance, for loading in a ROOT macro file), run
+If the shared library is necessary (for instance, for loading in a [ROOT](https://root.cern.ch/) macro), run

 ```
 make lib